BangSemi/BangSemi.github.io/README.md

 # Welcome!
 ## Diamonds may be found in the darks.
-Who knows one day you have to visit me everyday!
+Who knows one day you have to visit me everyday! - December 08, 2023